-It's hard to have long-term confidence in DVDs, particularly those bought in big spindles.
-USB thumbdrives are interesting devices; they do have a significant lifetime issue though, but only in terms of how often you write to them.
+It's hard to have long-term confidence in DVDs, particularly those bought in big spindles, given the move towards removing of optical media drives from computers.
+USB flash drives are interesting devices; they do have a significant lifetime issue though, but only in terms of how often you write to them.

-USB thumbdrives (unlike SD cards you find in most digital cameras) don't have a physical write-protection switch, which creates an issue regarding accidental deletion and viruses.
+USB flash drives (unlike SD cards you find in most digital cameras) don't have a physical write-protection switch, which creates an issue regarding accidental deletion and viruses.